ArgenissSoftware/jared-backend/README.md

 ### How to install: ###
 * [Install Docker (If not already installed)](https://www.docker.com/get-started)
 * Clone the Jared Back-End git repository (fork the repository first if you want to contribute)
 * Build and run the docker containers:
   `docker-compose up -d`

-# Run migrations #
+# Run Database Migrations #
 1. With the Back-End up run this command to access to the shell of the container:
    `docker-compose exec server sh`
    You can access with Kitematic to.
 2. Go to the migration folder whit:
    `cd ./src/migration`
 3. Run the sript:
    `node migrate`

 # Git workflow #
 1. Update to the latest version of master - `$ git checkout master && git pull`
 2. Create a new branch for working on the issue